+and again called a Jones--Wenzl projector.
+The last condition has to be considered only in case $W$ admits a parabolic subgroup of type $H_3$.
+In this case, the ``Zamolodchikov" relation one needs to impose (see~\cite[(5.12)]{ew}) is not known explicitly.
+One therefore needs to assume that there exists a linear combination of this form that is sent to $0$ by the operation described in~\cite[\S 2]{ew2}.
+Such a linear combination is then fixed, and its vanishing is imposed in the category $\DiagBS(\fh, W)$ (see~\eqref{it:Zamolodchikov} below).

-In~\cite{ew}, the authors associate to such data a $\bk$-linear graded (strict) monoidal category $\DiagBS(\fh, W)$ .
-The objects of this category are parametrized by expressions $\uw$; the object attached to $\uw$ will be denoted by $B_\uw$ .
+The objects of the category $\DiagBS(\fh, W)$ are parametrized by expressions $\uw$; the object attached to $\uw$ will be denoted by $B_\uw$ .
 The morphisms are generated (under horizontal and vertical concatenation, and $\bk$-linear combinations) by four kinds of morphisms depicted by diagrams (to be read from bottom to top): \begin{enumerate} \item for any homogeneous $f \in \mathrm{S}(V^*)$, a morphism

 from $B_\varnothing$ to itself, of degree $\deg(f)$; \item for any $s \in S$, ``dot'' morphisms

 from $B_s$ to $B_\varnothing$ and from $B_\varnothing$ to $B_s$, respectively, of degree $1$; \item for any $s \in S$, trivalent morphisms